 - Compact man lifts are one of the most effective ways for atrium and high interior window cleaning.

 - Man lifts have operating limits.
 For example they need leveled ground capable of sustaining loads of 10,000-20,000 lbs.

 - Man lifts also need a substantial amount of space to maneuver around the building.
 The larger the lift the more space it needs to drive around and operate.

-- Large trees, electric/communication lines, and other obstacles limit ability to reach and clean high windows safely.
+- Large trees, electric/communication lines, and other obstacles limit the ability to reach and clean high windows safely.

-Suspended Scaffolding/Powered Platforms/Swing Stage:
+Suspended Scaffolding/Powered Platform/Swing Stage:

-- When working on longer drops, Suspended Scaffolding (aka Swing Stage) provides a stable and more convenient support than other access methods.
+- When working on longer drops, Suspended Scaffolding (aka a Swing Stage) provides more stable and convenient support than other access methods.

 - These systems consist of many components such as anchors, davits or outriggers, power outlets and cords, wire cables, hoists, platform modules.
 They shall be annually inspected and certified by a SIT (Scaffolding Installation & Testing) licensed engineer.
-Unfortunately, the more complex a facade access system is the higher probability of failure or operator mistake.
+Unfortunately, the more complex a facade access system is the higher chance of failure or operator mistake.

 - Facade access system consists of heavy and quite cumbersome metal components including davits/outriggers, platform, long wire cables and power cords.
 Moving and setting these systems up require a great level of worker’s strength and control to avoid property damage or injury.

 - Suspended scaffolding is prone to be quite in-effective and create greater risk on buildings with complex architecture and design.
 Balconies, canopies, overhangs, pitched or multi-level roofs, recessed sections, uneven landings create obstacles for power platforms and swing stages.